Junichi Masuda: Career

 Masuda has worked at Game Freak since the company's inception in 1989, and has been involved in nearly every title that Game Freak has produced.
 Masuda was one of the original developers of the Pokémon series, beginning with Pokémon Red and Green.
 He was first hired to compose video game music, where his first game at Game Freak was Mendel Palace, a 1989 puzzle game for the Nintendo Entertainment System.
 After Mendel Palace, he worked on Yoshi, the company's first collaboration with Nintendo.

 When the company first began releasing Pokémon titles, Masuda worked mainly as the composer, though he did minor programming work as well, and later began directing and producing them.
 His work on the first games included writing the program to play audio in the games, music, and sound effects.
 Masuda has been directly involved in the naming and design of many Pokémon.
 He has stated that one of the hardest aspects of design is making sure that a Pokémon's name and attributes will appeal to a global audience.
 Since Pokémon Ruby and Sapphire, Masuda has been one of the main employees who approve or reject designs for new Pokémon.
 He served as a member of the Game Freak board of directors.

 On September 28, 2018, Masuda revealed that during the early years of developing Pokémon games, "game data was nearly lost in a computer crash".
 Masuda described it as "the most nerve-racking moment in development", saying "We were developing the game on these Unix computer stations called the Sun SPARCstation 1.
-We’re developing, and they’re these Unix boxes, and they crashed quite a bit."
+We're developing, and they're these Unix boxes, and they crashed quite a bit."

 On November 1, 2018, Masuda stated that Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! would likely be his final time serving as director for the main series Pokémon games.
 The development torch to was passed to Shigeru Ohmori, who had previously assume lead director of Pokémon Sun and Moon.
-However afterwards, he served as a director time for Pokémon Brilliant Diamond and Shining Pearl, developed by ILCA.
+However afterwards, he served as a director for Pokémon Brilliant Diamond and Shining Pearl, developed by ILCA.

 Masuda produced the Japanese ending themes "Pokémon Shiritori" and "Batsugun Type" for Pokémon Journeys with Japanese electronic group Pasocom Music Club.

-On June 1, 2022, Masuda transferred from Game Freak to The Pokémon Company, acting as Chief Creative Fellow.
+On June 1, 2022, Masuda left Game Freak to The Pokémon Company, acting as Chief Creative Fellow.